 Perform System restore on Safe mode

-Also, Boot into safe mode and perform System restore, check if this helps.
+Also, Boot into safe mode and perform a System restore, check if this helps.

 Try with safe mode.

-- From the desktop press Windows flag key and R to gather.
+- From the desktop press the Windows flag key and R to gather.

 - Type msconfig and click ok.

 - This will open the system configuration utility.

 - Select the boot tab and check safe boot.

 - Click apply and click ok now restart the computer.